 Properties that are predominantly used for rural purposes are assigned an Unimproved Value supplied and updated by the Valuer-General on an annual basis.
 The rate in the dollar set for the UV-Rural category forms the basis for calculating all other UV differential rates.

-UV properties contribute about 2.64% of the total rates as the properties in this category generally have a much lower demand on Shire resources.
+UV properties contribute about 2.91% of the total rates as the number of properties in these categories is low and they generally have a much lower demand on Shire resources.

 UV - Rural (The Base Rate for Unimproved Value)